rero/developer-resources/tests/cypress.md

 All these files must be declared in index.js to be able to use the commands in the project.
 For more informations, read the corresponding documentation [here](https://docs.cypress.io/api/cypress-api/custom-commands.html#Syntax).

+#### API requests
+**api.js** is used to declare API requests in order to perform actions that shouldn't be part of the UI testing (create a document and and item to test circulation actions, and then delete them, for example).
+This file contains custom commands to:
+* create an item
+* create a document
+* delete a resource

 #### Fixtures